gitter-badger/tangramjs/README.md

 ### createObject

 This is the *abstract* base factory of Tangram.js.
-It describes no properties and can only create new immutable *empty* objects.
+It describes no properties, and thus, can only create new immutable *empty* objects.

 ### factory([spec])